 There are 2 types of wires which I will consider here.

-The first is electrical wire, and the answer is yes – Rats can chew through wire.
+The first is electrical wire, and the answer is yes – Rats can chew through the wire.

 The second is wire mesh.
-Wire mesh can be used to stop Rats from entering vents, but you need to be aware of the size of each hole within the mesh.
+You can use wire mesh to stop rats from entering vents, but you need to be aware of the size of each hole within the mesh.

-Wire mesh with very small gaps is an excellent way of sealing a vent.
-When the holes are big enough to fit a Rats tooth into, it is a different story.
-If a Rat can get its teeth into the mesh then it can chew through to get to the other side.
+Wire mesh with tiny gaps is an excellent way of sealing a vent.
+It is a different story when the holes are big enough to fit a rat’s tooth.
+If a rat can get its teeth into the mesh, it can chew through to get to the other side.

-It is worth noting that wire mesh will deter Rats unless there is a good reason for it to get to the other side.
-Food is the top reason!
+It is worth noting that wire mesh will deter rats unless there is an excellent reason to get to the other side, food is the top reason!

 Can Rats Chew Through Wire?

-Simply saying that Rats can chew through metal is not really going to clear this up for you.
-We need to look into the different types of metal to understand what a Rat can and cannot chew through.
+Simply saying that rats can chew through metal will not clear this up for you.
+We need to look into the different types of metal to understand what a rat can and cannot chew through.

-A Rat cannot chew through heavier metals, such as iron, titanium, of chromium.
+A rat cannot chew through heavier metals like iron, titanium, or chromium.

-I hope that you would know about the presence of a Rat before it has a chance to finish the chewing!
+I hope you know about the presence of a rat before it has a chance to finish chewing!